On Euler number of symplectic hyperbolic manifold: Harmonic forms on symplectic manifold

 are isomorphisms.
-In particular, a classical result states if $(X,\w,J)$ is a closed K\"{a}hler manifold, then $(X,\w)$ satisfies the HLC \cite{Huy} and the de Rham complex $(d,\Om^{\ast}(X))$ is a formal DGA in the sense of Sullivan \cite{DGMS}.
-In \cite{TW}, the authors studied the Hard Lefschetz property of $\ker\De_{d}$ on almost K\"{a}hler manifold. \begin{theorem}\cite[Theorem 5.2]{TW} Let $(X,J)$ be a closed almost K\"{a}hler manifold.
-Then $\mathcal{H}^{k}_{\pa_{-}}(X)$ satisfies the HLC. \end{theorem} \begin{proof} Notice that $4\De_{\pa_{-}}=\De_{d}+\De_{d^{\La}}$.
+In particular, a classical result states if $(X,J,\w)$ is a closed K\"{a}hler manifold, then $(X,J,\w)$ satisfies the HLC \cite{Huy}.
+In \cite{TW}, the authors studied the Hard Lefschetz property of $\ker\De_{d}$ on almost K\"{a}hler manifold. \begin{theorem}(\cite[Theorem 5.2]{TW}) Let $(X,J,\w)$ be a closed $2n$-dimensional almost K\"{a}hler manifold.
+Then $\mathcal{H}^{k}_{d'}(X)$ satisfies the HLC. \end{theorem} \begin{proof} Notice that $4\De_{d'}=\De_{d}+\De_{d^{\La}}$.
 We only to need to prove that $\ker\De_{d}\cap\ker\De_{d^{\La}}$ satisfies HLC.
 Let us start by showing that

 In fact, by the Jacobi identity, we have

 and

 Since $[L,d]=[L,d^{\La_{\ast}}]=0$, $[d^{\ast},L]=-d^{\La_{\ast}}$, $[d^{\La},L]=d$, and